-Hearing the importance of having a mentor was another great takeaway.
-Learning from others’ experiences can be super beneficial.
-Creating that relationship of having someone to go to can really make a difference in succeeding in the workplace.
-Making those connections while at in internship and keeping them beyond your time at a company leads to amazing outcomes and new possibilities.
+The importance of having a mentor was another great takeaway.
+Learning from others’ experiences can be tremendously beneficial.
+Creating a relationship where you have someone to go to with questions can make a big difference in succeeding in the workplace.
+Making those connections while at an internship and keeping them beyond your time at a company leads to amazing outcomes and new possibilities.

-A piece of advice that the panelists gave was to use your passions to find what you want to do.
-An intern in the audience asked a question regarding finding the right path within a broad field of study.
-The answer given was simple: find what you’re passionate about and see where your interests fit within that field.
-In order to be the most successful and make the most out of your job, there needs to be passion and excitement driving your work.
+The panelists encouraged using your passions to discover what you want to do.
+An intern in the audience asked a question, for example, regarding finding the right path within a broad field of study.
+The answer was simple: Find what you’re passionate about and see where your interests fit within that field.
+In order to maximize success and make the most out of your job, there needs to be passion and excitement driving your work.

-There were so many other great pieces of advice given, but the last piece of advice that I’ll share is that no matter what the job is, do it with the best effort you have.
+There were so many other great pieces of advice given, but the last one I’ll share is that no matter what the job is, do it with the best effort you have.
 Everyone is going to have to do some dirty work and start somewhere.
-The only way you can get to where you want to be is by starting at the bottom.
-Working your way up to the top also helps give a better understanding of all the jobs throughout the company.
-When you get to the top you have more respect for the work that’s done.
+One route that many take to where they want to be is by starting at the bottom.
+Working your way up also enhances your understanding of all of the jobs throughout the company.
+When you get to the top, you have more respect for the work that’s done.

-The whole event was an amazing experience and super helpful for all interns.
-If you missed this Summer Engagement Event don’t worry, we still have two other events this summer!
-For those not around Indianapolis area, you can check out my previous blog post about how to get involved in your area!
+The event was an amazing experience and extremely helpful for all interns.
+We also held an engagement event with the Indianapolis Symphony Orchestra in July!
+If you missed either of our summer engagement events, don’t worry.
+We still have one more on August 2 with the Indiana State Fair!
+For those not around the Indianapolis area, check out my previous blog post about how to get involved!